nathaniel-security/Docs/README.md

 - Like
     - Fashion
     - Automating my life  (With my homelab)
     - Love Reading Non Fiction Books

+## About this Site
+- This is a public documentaiton site of the tools and configs to build application faster